appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-devices.md

 ### Prerequisites

-The workflow steps that need to be executed before running this step, along with their respective reasons, are listed in the table below.
+Before running the **Xcodebuild for Devices** step, you must complete certain prerequisites, as detailed in the table below:

 | Require Workflow Step                                                                                      | Description                                                                                                                                                                         |
 | ---------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |